101 Guide

 However, if your recipient isn’t using a mail server that supports TLS, any messages you send won’t be encrypted.

-To apply additional security to your sensitive emails, you can apply 'Confidential Mode' or use S/MIME encryption.
+To add extra security to your sensitive emails, you can apply ‘Confidential Mode’ or use S/MIME encryption.

 Applying Confidential Mode in Gmail

-Gmail's Confidential Mode allows users to set a passcode and expiration date for emails and any attachments, as well as preventing recipients from forwarding, copying, printing, and downloading the contents.
+Gmail’s Confidential Mode lets you set a passcode and expiry date for emails and attachments, and stops recipients from forwarding, copying, printing, or downloading the contents.

 Follow these steps to apply Confidential Mode: